nichaos2/draft_project/README.md

 # First turorial from the documentation

-(revision on django - just copy paste)
+Revision on django from documentation (just copy paste) Learn the basics of Rest Django API + swagger

 ## pipenv

+I use the pipenv to manage the packages

-if pipenv does not work do this first export PATH=$PATH:/home/nioannou/.local/bin/
+-- if pipenv does not work do this first export PATH=$PATH:/home/nioannou/.local/bin/